ShevAVl/HappyLilAccident/README.md

     privilegedUsers.json - list of IDs of users who're allowed to use certain commands (atm it's only "$setm308") that edit backend data in any way
   </li>
   <li>
-    PDTracker - an executable that connects to a running Steam client and retrievs a list of active PDTH lobbies
+    PDTracker - an executable that connects to a running Steam client and retrieves a list of active PDTH lobbies
   </li>
   <li>
     steam_appid.txt - contains an appID of PDTH (necessary for PDTracker)
   </li>
 </ul>
 Note that some of these files are present in this repo with an "_example* suffix.
 It means that these files don't contain any valid data and you will have to edit them yourself if you want the corresponding functions to work properly.
 Nevertheless, if you just remove the "_example" part, the bot will work just fine, although some functions will not do what they are supposed to do.

-_example files:
+**_example files:**
 <ul>
   <li>
     json/privilegedUsers_example.json - has a placeholder userID that doesn't belong to any real user.
 Without custom editing command "$setm308" will do nothing